-As a foreign private issuer, we are exempt under the Exchange Act from, among other things, the rules prescribing the furnishing and content of proxy statements, and our executive officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
-In addition, we will not be required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. companies whose securities are registered under the Exchange Act.
+We are subject to the information reporting requirements of the Exchange Act applicable to foreign private issuers and file reports with the SEC under those requirements.
+Such reports may be inspected without charge at the locations described below.
+As a foreign private issuer, we are exempt from the rules under the Exchange Act related to the furnishing and content of proxy statements, and our officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
+In addition, we are not required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as United States companies whose securities are registered under the Exchange Act.
+Nevertheless, we will file with the SEC an Annual Report on Form 20-F each year containing financial statements that have been examined and reported on, with and opinion expressed by an independent registered public accounting firm.

-We maintain a corporate website at http:www.biophytis.com.
-Information contained on, or that can be accessed through, our website does not constitute a part of this prospectus.
-We have included our website address in this prospectus solely as an inactive textual reference.
+We maintain a corporate website at www.biophytis.com.
+We intend to post our annual report on our website promptly following it being filed with the SEC.
+Information contained on, or that can be accessed through, our website does not constitute a part of this annual report.
+We have included our website address in this annual report solely as an inactive textual reference.